princekunal101/academic-section/Studies/Environment and Echology/UNIT 2/README.md

   ![Carbon cycle](https://raw.githubusercontent.com/princekunal101/academic-section/main/Studies/Environment%20and%20Echology/figures/carbon-cycle.jpg)

 Carbon in the atmosphere increases due to burning of fossil fuels, deforestation, forest fires, volcanic eruptions and decomposition of dead organic matters.
-Some carbon also enters into long term cycle due to accumulation as un-decomposed organic matter or as insoluble carbonates in the aquatic system.
+Some carbon also enters into long term cycle due to accumulation as un-decomposed organic matter or as insoluble carbonates in the aquatic System.
 It also gets dissolved in the ocean and remains there for a long time.
 #### Processes Involved in Carbon Cycle
 There are main processes involved in the carbon cycle:
 - Photosynthesis